tchambard/take-home-test/README.md

 - listen events on web socket (client page)

+#### Step 4: simplify everything

+After looking at different solutions, it appears the more efficient way is to subscribe directly to supabase changes from the frontend application.

+Changes:

+- remove serverless websocket

+- subscribe to supabase in next client component

-# Bad aspects of my work.
+# Retrospective on my work

-I clearly did not realize all points, but I passed enough time on the test for now.

 I do not master the techs used inside this exercice.
 So I will not discover all aspects right now.

 I'm not very confident with my work about security and architecture as I never used SSR and serverless.
 But honestly, I'm not affraid to going deeper in understanding of these techniques.

+## The goods

+- I have fixed all bugs and implemented all asked features

-- I did almost nothing about styling to improve monitoring list render.
+- I tried to respect identified used tech

+## The bads

 - I did nothing about unit tests...
 This is not acceptable for production ready code !

 - I did not do validation on monitoring creation form

 - I did not do validation on API endpoints

+- I did not protected monitoring creation endpoint with authorizations